jaucourt/guidance/README.md

 * What data do we need to make effective decisions?
 * How do we i ntegrate data into our service?
 * How do we build trust in our systemdwith iour users?
-* What do we need to report on and to who??
+* What do we need to report on and to who?

-## Scenario
+## Prototype scenario
 Frank the farmer has completed a land management plan and has just had a tree disease diagnosed by the Forestry commision, what happens next?
 * Non-commercial woodland
 * Mixed woodland